 Huntsman World Senior Games – 2013 St. George, Utah Hill Climb – Road Racing I’m no climber and this climb is really hard.
 It’s about 3.1 miles.
 The first mile isn’t bad, the second mile is between 6-8%, but the last mile is between 10-12%.
 Ouch!
 This Senior Games is different than any other […]

 About John Platero

-Meanwhile lets just say that we are proud John Platero contributed a whooping 39 entries.
+But we are proud to say that John Platero contributed 39 entries already.

 Stage 7 – Hartberg, Austria Today was like a bad dream that upon awakening had a silver lining.
 Pouring rain woke me up a little before 7am.
 After six races in six days, I’m so tired I can’t even sleep.
 I couldn’t fall back asleep so I just laid there.
 Today was stage 7 […]

 As club owners, department heads or fitness professionals, we have to earn a living like everyone else.
 Some members can’t financially afford to purchase a private one hour session with a personal trainer so we began offering half hour sessions in the late 90’s.
 As a personal trainer I resisted this concept, however, as a […]